13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Why This Backfires

-Because the more you compensate…
+Because the more you compensate, the more the behaviour is rewarded.

 Playing dumb manipulation helps people maintain control without appearing aggressive.
-This behavior produces long-term issues.
+This behaviour produces long-term issues.
 You may need to repeat yourself, take their place, or doubt your memory.
 It saps time, energy, and patience.

 Playing dumb manipulation isn’t always clear.
 It usually lurks beneath a smile, shrug, or “I didn’t know.”
 This makes it easy to overlook, especially in close relationships or trusting workplaces.
 Once you understand the patterns, it will become clearer.